Karthi3754/Mini-Game/README.md

 # 🎮 Mini-Game

-A fun and interactive mini-game built using **HTML, CSS, and JavaScript**.
+A fun and interactive simon mini-game built using **HTML, CSS, and JavaScript**.
 This game includes engaging gameplay mechanics, sound effects, and an intuitive user interface.

 ---